mberkley25/ETL_Project_Group2/README.md

 # ETL_Project_Group2
-## Data Cleanup & Analysis

-Once you have identified your datasets, perform ETL on the data.
-Make sure to plan and document the following:

-* The sources of data that you will extract from.

-Kaggle median income
-zillow sale prices city

-Calendar year 2017 data

-* The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc).

-Merge csv files based on city and state;

-clean: merge files based on city and state; dropna; data set 32,219 rows to 2798 rows
-filter: extra date columns <> 2017; w_sum;
-join: in SQL created 'income' and 'sales' schemas

-select *
-from income
-left join sales_2017 on income."City" = sales_2017.
-"City" and income."State" = sales_2017."State";

-* The type of final production database to load the data into (relational or non-relational).

-SQL a relational database

-* The final tables or collections that will be used in the production database.

-schema.sql
-query.sql

-## Project Report
-At the end of the week, your team will submit a Final Report that describes the following:

-* **E**xtract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc). kaggle csv files
+## **E**xtract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).

+### Data Sources

+1) US median household income by city (https://www.kaggle.com/goldenoakresearch/us-household-income-stats-geo-locations?select=kaggle_income.csv)
+2) Zillow house price data by city (https://www.kaggle.com/paultimothymooney/zillow-house-price-data)

+Given that the most recent median household income data was 2017, we chose to focus on calendar year 2017 for our analyeses.

-* **T**ransform: what data cleaning or transformation was required.
+## **T**ransform: what data cleaning or transformation was required?

-Merge csv files based on city and state;

-clean: merge files based on city and state; dropna; data set 32,219 rows to 2798 rows
+### Data Cleaning and transformation

+#### Data cleaning:
+1) Dropped missing rows (using dropna)
-filter: extra date columns <> 2017; w_sum;
+2) Dropped unnecessary columns in datasets (e.g., extra date columns <> 2017, latitude/longitude data, water source, w_sum)
-join: in SQL created 'income' and 'sales' schemas
-aggregation: average sales by city calculated field
+3) Calculated average sales for each city for 2017 (averaged sales from January 2017 to December 2017)
+4) Joined tables using two methods: 1) In SQL created 'income' and 'sales2017' tables and used a left join to merge the separate tables (using the composite key on 'City' and 'State').
+2) In pandas, created a merged dataframe (housing_df) by joining by 'City' and 'State' and only included rows that had data across both datasets.
+By dropping rows that had missing values on either dataset, the dataset dropped from 32,219 rows to 2798 rows.

-* **L**oad: the final database, tables/collections, and why this was chosen.
+## **L**oad: the final database, tables/collections, and why this was chosen.

-join: left join in SQL created 'income' and 'sales' schemas
+# The type of final production database to load the data into (relational or non-relational):

+We will be using SQL, a relational database.

+# Final tables/collections
+1) income
+2) sales2017
+3) housing_df (merged table that only has rows that have observations across both the income and sales2017 tables)

+# SQL Queries

 create table income (
     id int,